-I applied online and the process took 3+ weeks - interviewed at Sonicbids in November 2013.
+I applied online.
+The process took 3+ weeks.
+I interviewed at Sonicbids (Boston, MA) in November 2013.

-I applied through an employee referral and the process took a day - interviewed at Sonicbids in September 2008.
+I applied through an employee referral.
+The process took 1 day.
+I interviewed at Sonicbids (Boston, MA) in September 2008.

 - Me:Tell me about the kind of people you see having a future at this company.
 What is the difference between those who leave and those who stay?
 1 Answer